ChaseD13/UI-lab-capture/LOG.md

 - Added graph to track the incoming analog input
 - Changed the entry field to a slider to increase/decrease the scan Hz
 - Installed PySpin using the Spinnaker SDK

+### 6/3
+- Added multiple AIN inputs for all eight ports